deven-sitapara/pdf2csv/README.md

 ![Header](./pdf2csv-github-header-image.png)

-A Python script to convert PDF files to CSV format.
+A Python tool to convert PDF files to CSV format.

 ## Description